flowdock/api-docs/docs/Messages.md

 ```
 [URL breakdown](rest#/url-breakdown)

 Delete a message with the specified id.
-Note: only team inbox (`app=influx`) or a user's own file (`event=file`) messages can be deleted, for other messages the response will be HTTP status 404 with an error message.
+Team inbox (`app=influx`) and a user's own file (`event=file`) messages will be completely removed and HTTP status 204 will be returned.
+User's own chat messages (`event=message` or `event=comment`) will be truncated with HTTP status 200.
+For any other messages the response will be HTTP status 403.

 ### Response
 ```